OnTech & Google Nest

 -

-Designing a section that introduces OnTech to the customer
+Designed a section that introduced OnTech to the customer

-Ensuring there are CTAs in sections where the customer can find more information
+Ensured there were CTAs in every section so the customer could find more information

-Implementing a jump navigation to help users get to their desired section faster and to help inform users on what the page contains
+Implemented a jump navigation to help users get to their desired section faster, and to inform users on what the page contained

 ELEVATING BRAND AWARENESS & USER TRUST